 Unlike regular tofu, it hasn’t had any water pressed out.

-It will still taste the same even if it’s not cut in perfect cubes.
+It will still taste delicious even if it’s not cut into perfect cubes.

 And if you’ve never tried ume plum vinegar (also known as umeboshi vinegar), you’re in for a treat.